Daniel Jones Player Prop Bets for NFL Week 6 | New York vs. Los Angeles 10/17/2021

 Matchup vs. Los Angeles

-- In one matchup against the Rams, Jones threw for 190 passing yards, 41.5 yards less than his over/under in Sunday's game.
+- In one matchup against the Rams, Jones threw for 190 passing yards, 41.5 yards fewer than his over/under in Sunday's game.

-- Jones did not throw a touchdown pass in that outing against the Rams.
+- Jones did not throw a touchdown pass in that game against the Rams.

-- The 294.2 yards per game the Rams are giving up through the air makes them the NFL's 25th-ranked pass defense.
+- The Rams are giving up 294.2 passing yards per game this season, the NFL's 25th-ranked pass defense.

-- The Rams' defense is fifth in the league, conceding 1.2 passing touchdowns per game.
+- With six passing TDs conceded this year, the Rams defense is ranked fifth in the league.

 Recent Performances

-- In last week's outing against the Cowboys, Jones racked up 98 yards while completing 38.5% of his passes.
+- Jones put together a 98-yard performance against the Cowboys last week, completing 38.5% of his passes.

 Jones' New York Teammates